mehail/ScooterRentalService/README.md

 <img src="https://github.com/mehail/ScooterRentalService/blob/MD/other/Logo/logo.png"/>

-# 1. General description
+# General description

-> Глубокомысленное изречение
+*Electric scooter rental management system*

-## 1.1 Program name
+## Program name

 *Scooter Rental Service*

-## 1.2 The purpose of the application
+## The purpose of the application

+This software was written as part of the final assignment for Java development courses from SENLA.
-The main purpose of creating this application was to use in practice the knowledge I have accumulated about creating applications using the Spring framework, Hibernate, and relational databases.
+The main goal of creating this application was the practical application of the knowledge I have accumulated about creating applications using the Spring framework, Hibernate and relational databases.

-## 1.3 Brief introductory summary of the application
+# Description of functionality

+## Implementation information

+* **Programming language:** Java
+* **Java version:** "11"

 RESTful application is written using technologies: